Ign555/CH32V00x-X-SSD1306/README.md

 ### License

-This library is provided under BSD license.
+This library is provided under Boost Software License 1.0.
+For more information, please look in LICENSE.md

 Please, if you have any suggest/question contact me on contact@ingeno.fr